evidentlyai/evidently/README.md

 - See Iris report generation to explore the report both inside a Jupyter notebook and as a separate .html file: [Jupyter notebook](https://github.com/evidentlyai/evidently/blob/main/evidently/examples/iris_data_drift.ipynb)
 - See Boston report generation to explore the report with and without column mapping: [Jupyter notebook](https://github.com/evidentlyai/evidently/blob/main/evidently/examples/boston_data_drift.ipynb)
 - See Breast cancer report generation to explore the report with and without datetime specification: [Jupyter notebook](https://github.com/evidentlyai/evidently/blob/main/evidently/examples/breast_cancer_data_drift.ipynb)

+## Stay updated
+We will be releasing more reports soon.
+If you want to receive updates, follow us on [Twitter](https://twitter.com/EvidentlyAI), or sign up for our [newsletter](https://evidentlyai.com/sign-up).